Coupling of magnetic and lattice collective excitations in the 2D van der Waals antiferromagnet FePS$_{3}$: Results

-Despite the anisotropy seen in the phononic spectra, the mode at 122~\cm, identified already as the low-energy 15~meV magnon of \FPS\ \cite{Ghosh2021, Scagliotti1987,Lanon2016}, is present in both polarizations with the same spectral weight and at the same frequency.
-This suggests that the magnon in \FPS\ is isotropic compared to the other lattice vibrational modes.
-Notably, the magnon at 122\cm\ appears in both the Raman shift and the infrared spectra.
-This observation suggests inversion symmetry breaking in \FPS, a feature not previously reported in the literature~\cite{Chu2020}.
+Despite the anisotropy seen in the phononic spectra, the mode at 122\cm, identified previously as the 122\cm magnon of FePS$_3$~\cite{Ghosh2021, Scagliotti1987,Lanon2016} and, as detailed in Appendix~\ref{sec:CFE}, is inherent to the Fe $3d^6$ multiplet structure, is present in both polarizations with the same spectral weight and at the same frequency, up to the spectral resolution of our measurements (about 0.5\cm).
+This is consistent with the 122~\cm\ excitation being isotropic in FePS$_3$ compared to the aforementioned lattice vibrational modes.
+Notably, the excitation at 122\cm appears in both the Raman shift and the infrared spectra as shown in Fig.~\ref{fig:TrvsRaman}.
+Although this excitation is observed in both IR and Raman spectroscopy, which might imply inversion symmetry breaking resulting in the mixing of odd and even modes, it is important to note that inversion symmetry is preserved in FePS$_3$ at the AFM state~\cite{Lanon2016,Chu2020,Ni2022}.
+We note that recent work has discussed related effects in FePS$_3$~\cite{Geraffy2026}, however, the interpretation of these observations remains an open question.

-We will now turn to the temperature and magnetic field dependence of the 122~\cm\ magnon excitation.
-As was shown above, the magnon hardens as the temperature is lowered and follows the same temperature dependence for both principal polarizations.
-Figure~\ref{fig:OmegaT} shows the magnon's central frequency as obtained by the Drude-Lorenz fit to our transmission data for both principal axes.
-To quantitatively describe the temperature dependence of the magnon frequency, we employed a BCS-like order parameter model, as given by the following expression:
+We will now turn to the temperature- and magnetic-field-dependent 122\cm excitation.
+The mode hardens as the temperature is lowered and follows the same temperature dependence for both principal polarizations.
+Figure~\ref{fig:OmegaT} shows the mode's central frequency as obtained by the Drude-Lorenz fit to our transmission data for both principal axes.
+Since the temperature dependence resembles that of an order parameter change, we employed the following expression to fit our data:

-where $a$ and $c$ are free parameters of the fit (see caption of Fig.~\ref{fig:OmegaT} for values) and $T_N=118~K$.
-Eq.~\ref{Eq:BCSfit} (See Eq.~5 in Ref.~\citep{Carrington2003}) is the Bardeen-Cooper-Schrieffer (BCS) type temperature dependence for the superconducting order parameter gap $\Delta$ with critical temperature $T_c$, i.e. $\Delta(T)=\Delta(0) \tanh (2.2\sqrt{(T_c-T)/T})$~\cite{Carrington2003,Senapati2011,Park2024}.
-Here, we show that the magnon central frequency $\omega_0$ follows the temperature dependence of a magnetic order parameter with transition temperature $T_N$ and provides clear evidence that the 122\cm\ excitation originates at the antiferromagnetic state.
+where $a$ and $c$ are free parameters of the fit (see caption of Fig.~\ref{fig:OmegaT} for values) and $T_N=118~K$ (See Eq.~5 in Ref.~\citep{Carrington2003} and relevant examples in Ref.~\citep{Senapati2011,Park2024}).
+The mode's central frequency $\omega_0$ follows the temperature dependence of a magnetic order parameter with transition temperature $T_N$ and provides clear evidence that the 122\cm excitation originates at the antiferromagnetic state.